 Nearly the entire roof is mesh so you’ll want to get that rainfly on right away.
 Surprise rain showers will show up and ruin your day because getting this enormous 10’ x 15’ rainfly on and secured is no quick job!

-Best For: When you need a truly waterproof tent with reliable construction that you can trust to get the job done right!
+Best For: When you need one of best family tents for camping that is truly waterproof with reliable construction that you can trust to get the job done right!

 - 1,200mm waterproof polyester fly & tent body